 - 1. In the web portal or console for your cloud provider, take the following actions: - a.
-Locate and delete the appropriate load balancer component: - For Azure, delete the api-internal rule for the load balancer. - b.
+Locate and delete the appropriate load balancer component: - b.
 Delete the api.\$clustername.\$yourdomain DNS entry in the public zone. - 2.
-Remove the external load balancers by deleting the following lines in the control plane machine set custom resource:
+Remove the external load balancers by deleting the following indicated lines in the control plane machine set custom resource: